-Equivalency
+UAE Equivalency

-Equivalency may be required, depending on a student's post-graduation plans.
+UAE Equivalency may be required, depending on a student's post-graduation plans.
 Equivalency is the process by which the Ministry of Education officially endorses qualifications, in this case high school qualifications, and declares the document to be equal to UAE standard.
 Equivalency typically involves attestations from relevant authorities, following which the letter of Equivalency is issued from the Ministry of Education.
 Equivalency requirements are above and beyond DAA/KHDA High School graduation requirements.
-There are two pathways to Equivalency at DAA, the US High School Diploma or the IB Diploma.
+There are two pathways to UAE Equivalency, the US High School Diploma or the IB Diploma.
+Further details regarding UAE Equivalency can be found in the UAE Equivalency presentation.

-US Diploma and Blended Diploma (US Diploma with IB/AP courses) Equivalency
+US Diploma and Blended Pathway (US Diploma with IB/AP courses) Equivalency Requirements:

-Requirements

 - Achieve US Diploma

-- Pass 18 credits in grades 9, 10, 11, and 12 with a 60% or above (does not include Arabic or Islamic and MUST include Physics)
+- Pass 18 credits in Grades 9, 10, 11, and 12 with a D- (60% or above), (does not include Arabic or Islamic)

+- Must complete 4 credits in Science (must include Physics in Grade 11 or 12)

+- Must complete 4 credits in Math

+- Must complete 3 credits in Social Studies

 - Complete EmSAT and/or SAT requirements

-IB Diploma Requirements
+IB Diploma Requirements: